GlobeMindAI/GlobeMindAI.github.io/content/authors/Wenhao Li/_index.md

 title: Wenhao Li

 # Full name (for SEO)
-first_name: Jianping
+first_name: Wenhao
 last_name: Li

 # Username (this should match the folder name)
 authors:
-  - Jianping Li
+  - Wenhao Li

 # Is this the primary user of the site?
 superuser: false